 Permanent residency is crucial for applying for most specialty training programs.
 See below.

 The Specialist Pathway.
-The Option For UK Specialists
+The Option For Irish Specialists

 For qualified specialists for Ireland. your option for working in Australia is what is called the Specialist Pathway.